sensible-hq/sensible-docs/readme-sync/v0/best-practices/5000 - human-review.md

 hidden: true
 ---

-You can configure rules to trigger review for extractions that fail validations or have missing null data.
-Using our review UI in the Sensible app to manually correct the extraction then approve or reject it.
+You can configure rules to flag extractions for manual review process if they fail validations or return null data.
+Using our review UI in the Sensible app to manually correct the extracted fields, then approve or reject it.

 In a document type, in the **Human Review** tab, you can set the criteria for Sensible to flag an extraction for manual review: